MatheusJCastro/meafs/docs/manual.rst

 All print functions and errors of the code are redirected to the Stdout/Stderr tab.
 Use it for debug and/or follow up the fit process.

+It is possible to clear the Stdout/Stderr bt pressing the *Clear* button.

 Save and open sessions
 ----------------------